I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetcontainerinformation.md

 <p> </p>

 ## -remarks
 <p>This routine can potentially support queries for a variety of information classes.
 In Windows 7, this routine supports only queries for <b>IoSessionStateInformation</b> information, which is status information about user sessions.</p>

-<p>This routine can potentially support queries for a variety of information classes.
-In Windows 7, this routine supports only queries for <b>IoSessionStateInformation</b> information, which is status information about user sessions.</p>

 ## -requirements